SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Reusable community recipes

-- Copilot AI for creating integrations with natural language
+- Copilot AI for building integrations using natural language

 Advantages: